|Table of Contents |

 Over the years the way the cabin crews’ performance has been assessed has continually changed.
-One thing that has remained the same is that Cabin Supervisors and Flight Managers have always been expected to occasionally write a more detailed appraisal on a crew member.
+One thing that has remained the same is that Pursers and Flight Managers have always been expected to occasionally write a more detailed appraisal.

-It was something cabin crew management had always been aware of.
+It was something cabin crew management had long been aware of.
 After many years of trying unsuccessfully to address the problem, the Flight Manager was finally written into the service.

 For those of us who already worked hard that put us under even more pressure.
-My role was to supervise the running of the flight and to coach and develop both the cabin crew and Cabin Supervisors.
+My role was to supervise the running of the flight and to coach and develop both the cabin crew and Pursers.
 My rank also played an important role as an ambassador for the airline.

 Throughout my time as a Flight Manager I would try to work in all three cabins and with as many of the crew as possible.
 Between services I kept myself busy and rarely sat down other than to do paperwork.

 Before the introduction of iPads paperwork would take about forty minutes depending on what had to be written.
 In recent years the company worked hard to reduce the amount of paperwork.
 That enabled the Flight Manager to spend more time being an effective coach and leader.